International Collaborations and Export Controls

 All members of the UCCS community must refuse to cooperate with a boycott and report any boycott request immediately to UCCS Legal Counsel.

-Countries which may require participation or cooperation with an international boycott can be found in the Federal Reserve.
+Countries which may require participation or cooperation with an international boycott can be found in the Federal Register.
 (See countries below; subject to change)

 Penalties: